-All workstations and computers in the Department are connected up to the campus network backbone, providing access to all significant systems in the University, as well as computers around the world via Internet.
+All workstations and computers in the Department are connected up to the campus network backbone, providing access to all significant systems in the University, as well as computers around the world via the Internet.

-Access to the Prism Lab machines requires an authorized account and a password, as issued by the Department.
-Each student receives a Prism account, providing a personal space for storing files, electronic mail, WEB publishing, course work, and access to printing facilities.
+Access to the Prism Lab computers requires an authorised account and a password, as issued by the Department.
+Each student receives a Prism account, providing a personal space for storing files, electronic mail, web publishing, course work, and access to printing facilities.